To Top

 A conference compromise focused on a state lottery, electronic casino gaming facilities and the tribal compact failed by one vote when Sen. Greg Albritton, the Senate champion for sports betting and gambling expansion, voted against a bill now opposed by his constituent, the Poarch Band of Creek Indians (PCI).

-Looking ahead to 2025: Even though the Alabama gambling expansion effort came close this year, and sports betting passed the House, it appears the end-of-session breakdown will lead to each side taking a step back for at least a year.
+Looking ahead to 2025: Even though the Alabama gambling expansion effort came close this year, and sports betting passed the House, it appears the end-of-session breakdown will lead to each side taking a step back in 2024.
+Seeing no chance for passage in the Senate, the House — which passed sports betting legislation the past two years — didn’t bother pushing a bill this year.

 Missouri sports teams and online sports betting operators looking to circumvent the legislature, moving forward with gathering and submitting signatures for a sports betting initiative that appears on its way to the November ballot.